-Metro measures disparate impacts by comparing changes in the number of trips serving minority or non-minority census tracts, or by comparing changes in the number of service hours on minority or nonminority routes.
-Metro defines a minority census tract as one in which the minority population percentage is greater than that of the county.
-For regular fixed-route service, Metro defines a minority route as one for which the percentage of inbound weekday boardings in minority census tracts for all Metro routes.
+Metro measures disparate impacts by comparing changes in the number of trips serving minority or nonminority census tracts, or by comparing changes in the number of service hours on minority or nonminority routes.
+Metro defines a minority census tract as one in which the minority population percentage is greater than that of the county as a whole.
+For regular fixed-route service, Metro defines a minority route as one for which the percentage of inbound weekday boardings in minority census tracts is greater than the average percentage of inbound weekday boardings in minority census tracts for all Metro routes.